Various Partner Options: Getting Pregnant and HIV

 One of the best things that the male partner living with HIV can do is to take HIV drugs regularly and maintain an undetectable viral load (not enough HIV in his bloodstream for a test to measure) — even when he has no symptoms and a relatively healthy immune system.

-Recent studies of gay and heterosexual ("straight") serodifferent or serodiscordant couples showed that taking HIV drugs and having an undetectable viral load reduces the risk to zero that a person living with HIV will sexually transmit HIV to their partner(s).
+Recent studies of gay and heterosexual ("straight") serodifferent couples showed that taking HIV drugs and having an undetectable viral load reduces the risk to zero that a person living with HIV will sexually transmit HIV to their partner(s).
 Please see our fact sheet on Undetectable Equals Untransmittable for more information on this exciting development.

 Sex without Condoms

 If you choose this method, it is ideal for the partner living with HIV to have an undetectable viral load before the couple tries to get pregnant.
 If his viral load is not known or is detectable, the risk of passing on HIV is lower if you only have unprotected sex when the woman is ovulating (when she is most likely to get pregnant; this is often called "timed intercourse").
 Ovulation occurs when an egg is released from the woman's ovary and usually happens about two weeks before a woman starts her menstrual period.
-Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
+Insemination during the "fertile window" – usually one to two days before ovulation until one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit:

 Pre-Exposure Prophylaxis (PrEP)